 In this series we look at the various Affiliations in Marvel Crisis Protocol and dip into their comic book history.
 These are intended to be introductory discussions for newer or more casual players to the game rather than a deep competitive analysis.
-For a more competitive focus we recommend checking out some of the articles being written on Across the Bifrost.

 And there came a day, a day unlike any other, when Earth’s mightiest heroes and heroines found themselves united against a common threat.
 On that day, the Avengers were born—to fight the foes no single super hero could withstand!
 Through the years, their roster has prospered, changing many times, their glory has never been denied!
 Heed the call, then—for now, the Avengers Assemble!